arses-ui/Barnacles/README.md

 1. Traditional Computer Vision: To establish a baseline and explore popular rule-based methods.
 2. rained Model: To utilize deep learning’s capabilities and benchmark them against classical techniques.
-3. API Model: To assess the practicality and performance of using pre-trained, publicly available models.

 Each pipeline is properly documented and evaluated in its respective Jupyter notebook, where I tested their performance under various conditions and hyperparameter settings.
 These evaluations are supplemented with observations and analysis to offer a well-rounded understanding of each method's behavior.